|

 harder, more funk inspired record compared to the debut without

-a little bit repetitive and did not show any spectacular moves
+maybe a little bit repetitive and did not show any spectacular

-when it comes to the musical part but with such a great vocalist
+moves when it comes to the musical part but with such a great

-achievements it did present a very good mix of dance music.
+vocalist achievements it did present a very good mix of dance

 The

-your mind", "Love" and "Pump on the pipe" with a lot of groove
+up your mind", "Love" and "Pump on the pipe" with a lot of

-in addition to the marvellous midtempo track "A little bit more
+groove in addition to the marvellous midtempo track "A little

-time" and the worthy ballad "Just a little bit more love.
+bit more time" and the worthy ballad "Just a little bit

-Williams, with her characteristic high pitch strong voice and
+more love.
+Williams, with her characteristic high pitch strong

-MacClinton with his rough, hard working and inspiring voice
+voice and MacClinton with his rough, hard working and inspiring

-all-together turned out to be an innovative combination that
+voice all-together turned out to be an innovative combination

-well.
-The listeners who didn't buy it missed a good, solid and
+who didn't buy it missed a good, solid and funky album including

 According